Carquest: Sponsorships

-Carquest was the title right sponsor of the Carquest Auto Parts National Hot Rod Association Nationals at Wild Horse Pass Motorsports Park in Maricopa County, Arizona until 2016..
+Carquest was the title right sponsor of the Carquest Auto Parts National Hot Rod Association Nationals at Wild Horse Pass Motorsports Park in Maricopa County, Arizona until 2016.
 The event took place annually in February and aired on Fox Sports 1.

 Carquest was the official auto parts supplier of Hendrick Motorsports until the end of the 2011 season.
-Kellogg's and Carquest announced on May 26, 2006 a unique three-year agreement with Hendrick Motorsports that made the two companies co-primary sponsors of the No. 5 Chevrolets driven by Kyle Busch in the then NASCAR Nextel Cup Series.
+Kellogg's and Carquest announced on May 26, 2006, a unique three-year agreement with Hendrick Motorsports that made the two companies co-primary sponsors of the No. 5 Chevrolets driven by Kyle Busch in the then NASCAR Nextel Cup Series.

 On September 9, 2007, the two companies announced Casey Mears would drive the No. 5 Kellogg's/Carquest Chevrolet for Hendrick Motorsports in the 2008 NASCAR Sprint Cup Series (renamed from Nextel beginning in 2008).

 In 2008, Hendrick Motorsports announced that Mark Martin, a seasoned veteran would be driving the car in 2009.
 Carquest continued to sponsor Mark Martin in 2010 and 2011.
 Carquest Auto Parts has primary sponsor placement in eight points races on the No. 5 Chevrolet driven by Mark Martin during the 2011 NASCAR Sprint Cup season.

 Carquest Auto Parts joined Hendrick Motorsports in 2002 as an associate sponsor of Chevrolets driven by Ricky Hendrick in the NASCAR Busch Series.
 The relationship carried over to the following season, resulting in a NASCAR Busch Series championship with driver Brian Vickers, and has since transitioned into the NASCAR Sprint Cup Series.

 The company sponsored the Carquest Bowl from 1994 to 1997.
-The company sponsored three-time IHRA Drag Racing Top Fuel Champion Paul Romine from 1997–2004 and from 2001-2004 was associated with the No. 2 Team ASE NASCAR Craftsman Truck driven by Scott Riggs and Jason Leffler.
+The company sponsored three-time IHRA Drag Racing Top Fuel Champion Paul Romine from 1997 to 2004 and from 2001 to 2004 was associated with the No. 2 Team ASE NASCAR Craftsman Truck driven by Scott Riggs and Jason Leffler.
 It also sponsored NHRA drag races from 2003 - 2007.

 Most recently the company sponsored the #92 Monster Energy NASCAR Cup Series Ford driven by David Gilliland as part of a one race deal in which Carquest adorned the hood and Black's Tire adorned the side.

 In 2022, Advance Auto Parts entered an exclusive partnership with the Los Angeles Dodgers, which made Carquest an official auto parts retailer for the team.